Updated July 16, 2020

 Rescheduling fees waived

-To assist test takers during this time, ETS is waiving all rescheduling fees.
-If your GRE General Test appointment is postponed, you will be notified by email and your test will be rescheduled in your account.
+To assist test takers, ETS continues to waive all rescheduling fees.
+If your GRE General Test appointment is postponed, you will be notified by email about rescheduling your test.
 Check your account and your email regularly to confirm your testing status.

 You can make the following changes in your account without incurring a fee and without contacting GRE Services: